 The major part of the Tibetan Plateau is barren.
 This picture shows eroded mountain slopes near Hinju, Markha Valley, Ladakh, photographed early in the morning.
 (Photo copyright © by Kaj Halberg)

-Rich vegetation around the Kongmaru La Pass (5274 m), Markha Valley, Ladakh, with green cushions of Thylacospermum caespitosum, the yellow-flowered Biebersteinia odora, a blue larkspur, Delphinium cashmerianum, and an aster (Aster).
+Rich vegetation on the Kongmaru La Pass (5274 m), Markha Valley, Ladakh, with green cushions of Thylacospermum caespitosum, the yellow-flowered Biebersteinia odora, a blue larkspur, Delphinium cashmerianum, and an aster (Aster).
 In the background leaves of a rhubarb, Rheum spiciforme.
 All mentioned species, except Aster, are dealt with in detail elsewhere on this page.
 (Photo copyright © by Kaj Halberg)

 Rocky landscape near the Bara Lacha La Pass (c.
 3900 m), Lahaul, Himachal Pradesh, showing red and yellow autumn foliage of two species of pinkweed, Polygonum affine (red) and P. tortuosum (yellow).
 These two species are presented in detail below.
 (Photo copyright © by Kaj Halberg)